High Dividend Yield Stocks in NSE (2026)

 2. How to calculate a stock dividend?

-Top dividend stocks in India 2025 is calculated by multiplying the number of shares held by the dividend percentage.
-For example 10% stock dividend on 100 shares means 10 additional shares will be issued to the shareholder.
+Stock dividends are calculated by multiplying the number of shares held by the dividend percentage.
+For example, a 10% stock dividend on 100 shares means 10 additional shares.
+This can help investors study stocks with the highest dividend payouts.

 4. Are dividends taxable?